dcfredrickson/ML-CP/README.md

 `python3.8 mlcp.py [CIF filename] 1 [template filename]`

-respecively.
-In the latter case, a scale factor is still required so 1 is used as a placeholder without modifiying the scale.
+In the latter case a scale factor is still required, so 1 is used as a placeholder without modifiying the scale.